-It is possible to get output for several different aggregation periods for the same type of output (basin-, class-, region- or time-output) by specifying several groups of the same type of output with a ordinal number between Code 1 and Code 2.
+It is possible to get output for several different aggregation periods for the same type of output (basin-, class-, region- or time-output) by specifying several groups of the same type of output with an ordinal number between Code 1 and Code 2.
 See example below the table.
-The files will then have a suffix to their name to separate them, e.g. timeCRUN\DD.txt.
+The files will then have a suffix to their name to separate them, e.g. $timeCRUN_DD.txt$ .
 If only one non-numbered group is used no meanperiod suffix will be added to the file(s).
 The number between Code 1 and Code 2 is also used to hold together classoutput information for different variables/groups/meanperiods.
+Note that the ordinal number need to begin at 1 and go up, no gaps allowed.